Saturday 12 May 2018 at 11.00am. ‘AL’ 14 miles / 4100ft.

 |CP3||South side of wall corner, bottom of Big End||SD809418||Manned.
 Closes at 1225 hrs|

 |CP6||Knoll, bottom of Ashendean Clough||SD777396||Manned.
 Closes at 1415 hrs|

 |CP8||Robin Hood or Foxes Well||SD804420|

 Walls or fences must not be climbed, but crossed at appropriate points.
 Do not cross private land or the out of bounds area on Downham Moor as shown on the map.

 The race was inaugurated in 2008 by Andy Hirst of (then) Wharfedale Harriers.
 The route was designed to take in parts of the routes of two defunct fell races: the Downham Fell race from Downham; and the Five Cloughs Fell Race from Sabden.

-After nine years Andy Hirst has passed the responsibility of organising the race to Mark Nutter of Clayton-le-Moors Harriers.
+In 2017 Andy Hirst passed the responsibility of organising the race to Mark Nutter of Clayton-le-Moors Harriers.
 Mark’s aim is to ensure the race is a success in the future by increasing competitor numbers whilst working closely with the Downham Estate to ensure there is minimum impact on the village and surroundings.